 Brooke graduated from University College of London in 2010, majoring in Economics and Business with East European Studies.
 Whilst studying, in the summer of 2009, she entered “Hollyoaks Desperately Seeking”, the nationwide search for the new character India in Hollyoaks.
 Brooke was selected for the final three to go on T4 Saturday, where a live audience watched when Beth Kingston was awarded the role.
 Post university, Brooke received her debut feature film role in Mark Noyce’s film “On The Ropes” where she played the role of Sarah, alongside Joe Egan, former sparring partner of Mike Tyson.
 She then went on to play Noreen next to John Thomson (Cold Feet, Fast Show) in comic book comedy “Pulp”, the first movie to be released by XBox.
 BBC award winning director, Martin Gooch cast Brooke as Sally Sneed in his feature “Death”, which won at the Feel Good Film Festival.
 Her role was reprised in Gooch’s sequel film “The Search For Simon”.

-The start of 2014, Brooke went to the Scottish Highlands to shoot with Burn Hand Films the zombie apocalypse movie ‘Plan Z’.
-With supporting lead role ‘Kate’, a young Irish girl who loses her brother, she must learn to survive and kill.
-Burfitt would return to Scotland years later for a very different role in romantic comedy ‘Christmas in the Highlands’, also released under the alternative title of ‘Christmas at the Castle’ in the US.
+For her first supporting lead role as Kate, Brooke traveled to the Scottish Highlands to shoot zombie apocalypse movie “Plan Z”, starring BAFTA Cymru winner Stuart Brennan .
+The film was released on Netflix UK and did a run with UK Cineworld.
+Burfitt would return to Scotland years later for a very different role in romantic comedy “Christmas in the Highlands”, also released under the alternative title of “Christmas at the Castle” in the US on Lifetime.

-Brooke is married to attorney Rhys Williams and mother to one-year-old Dempsie Lee and fur babies Boston and Bailey.
+Brooke is married to attorney Rhys Williams and mother to daughter Dempsie Lee and fur babies Boston and Bailey.